 - Homestay facilities, cultural shows of the Magar Communities

-Guerrilla Trek is a newly introduced trail to promote war tourism in Nepal.
-This trek was formally inaugurated by the then Maoists’ Commander Prachanda on 2nd October 2012.
+Guerrilla Trek is a newly introduce trekking trail to promote war tourism in Nepal.
+This trek was formally inaugurate by the then Maoists’ Commander Prachanda on 2nd October 2012.
 Since then, this trek has been a matter of curiosity for many trekkers visiting Nepal.